Can Production Costs Be Reduced by Vacuum Die Casting?

 3. Will vacuum die casting increase weldability?

 Yes.
 Typically, solderability is an element primarily limited to metals.
 However, not all metals share this characteristic.
-This means that in some metals; it is easier to weld than others.
+This means that in some metals; it is easier to weld than in others.
 Technically, the weldability of metals is based on their mechanical and microstructural properties.
-Vacuum die casting gives the part a better microstructure and enhances the integrity of the part.
-Essentially, this improves die casting weldability without having to use more expensive materials with higher weldability.
+Vacuum die casting gives the part a better microstructure and enhances its integrity of the part.
+Essentially, this improves die-casting weldability without having to use more expensive materials with higher weldability.